-- Dealing with a tricky razor bump?
-Gonzálezsuggests combining a retinoid, topical steroid and/or an antibacterial product.
+- Combine a retinoid, topical steroid and/or an antibacterial product, González suggested.

 - Consider using a toner with ingredients like aloe, witch hazel and willow bark to tackle inflammation and kill bacteria.
-But Anolikrecommends treading lightly, as toners can sometimes irritate raw skin.
+But tread lightly, as toners can sometimes irritate raw skin.

-- If you notice regular razor bumps, González suggests visiting a board-certified dermatologist and trying laser hair removal to get to the root of the problem.
+- If you notice regular razor bumps, visit a board-certified dermatologist and try laser hair removal to get to the root of the problem.